ModelFront docs > ModelFront API docs

 }

-rows {row}[] required The list of row objects
+rows {row}[] required The list of row objects.
+Can be a batch of up to 30 items.

-additional_metadata {additional_metadata} optional The additional metadata is used to pass optional meta information
+additional_metadata {additional_metadata} required The additional metadata is used to pass optional meta information

-{additional_metadata}.content_type string optional Any dash-case or snake_case string, no spaces or special characters allowed, up to 255 characters
+{additional_metadata}.project_id string required Any dash-case or snake_case string, no spaces or special characters allowed, up to 255 characters

-{additional_metadata}.file_name string optional Any dash-case or snake_case string, no spaces or special characters allowed, up to 255 characters
+{additional_metadata}.file_id string required Any dash-case or snake_case string, no spaces or special characters allowed, up to 255 characters

 Response body